 Tennis players have claimed for many years, on the basis of their own on-court experience, that some tennis strings generate more spin than others.
 However, there is only limited information available to quantify the effect.
 In 2006, the ITF (International Tennis Federation) conducted tests on a number of strings, and found that polyester strings tend to generate slightly more spin than nylon strings.1 A larger sample of strings was tested by the ITF in 20072, showing that the rebound spin can vary from about 1100 rpm to about 1900 rpm when the ball is incident on a clamped racquet at 25 m/s, at 40° to the normal and with 4000 rpm of backspin.
 We describe in this paper a similar set of measurements to those reported by the ITF, and include additional information on (a) the sensitivity of such measurements to small variations in the incident ball speed, spin and angle, (b) differences that arise when the string tension is varied and when the racquet is hand-held, and (c) some interesting results when the ball is incident without spin or off-axis.

 Ideally, an experiment to measure ball spin off a racquet would be conducted under actual playing conditions.
-However, there is normally a wide variation in the incoming ball speed, speed and angle, as well as a wide variation in racquet head speed and trajectory under actual playing conditions.
+However, there is normally a wide variation in the incoming ball speed, spin and angle, as well as a wide variation in racquet head speed and trajectory under actual playing conditions.
 As a result, differences in ball spin due to different racquet strings would almost certainly be masked by these other variations.
 It is for that reason that reliable measurements of differences in ball spin need to be undertaken under controlled conditions where the incoming ball parameters are held relatively constant, and where the racquet head speed is held constant.
 In fact, there is no need to swing the racquet at all, since impacts of this type can be studied in a reference frame where the racquet head is initially at rest.
 For example, the ITF chose to clamp the racquet head to a rigid frame for convenience, in order to determine the variation in rebound spin from different strings.

 Our own experiments were conducted using both clamped and hand-held racquets, the most extensive set of data being obtained with clamped racquets.
 We attempted to keep the incoming ball speed, spin and angle all constant, but the ball launcher we chose to use was not specifically designed for this purpose, with the result that variations in the incoming ball parameters tended to mask small differences in outgoing ball spin off different strings.
 Consequently, additional experiments were undertaken to measure changes in outgoing ball spin as functions of the incoming ball parameters.
 The data from the additional experiments were then used, in conjunction with a theoretical model of the bounce process, to normalize all outgoing ball spin data to the same incoming ball parameters.